Welcome to the Salem Philharmonic Orchestra

-The concert series this year will consist of three performances during the month of January and one in February.
 The orchestra does not charge admission, and in this regard, the concert series is possible the oldest ongoing free concert series in the United States.
 Our supporters are as diverse as our audience: the SPO has been sponsored by the Salem Trust Fund Commission, The Music Performance Trust Fund of New York, the Salem Cultural Council, area businesses, especially Salem Five Bank, and individual supporters.

 John Koza is the conductor of the Salem Philharmonic Orchestra.
 John is a clarinetist, teacher and conductor from Beverly, Ma.
 Born and raised in Salem, Mr. Koza received a Bachelor of Music Degree in music education and music theory and composition from University of Massachusetts at Lowell.
 In addition to performing throughout the Boston area, he has played for most of the orchestras and choruses on the North Shore.
 After serving as a clarinetist in the Salem Philharmonic Orchestra since 1976, Mr. Koza was named music director of the orchestra beginning with the 2015 season.
 He is also the assistant conductor of the Salem Philharmonic Youth Orchestra, under SPO conductor emeritus Alan Hawryluk